ablanco1950/Fracture.v1i_Reduced_Yolov10/README.md

 Download all project datasets to a folder on disk.

-If you have installed yolov10 you must have the most upgrade versionor upgrade it, but be careful may be incompatible with other yolov10 installed.
+If you have installed yolov10 you must have the most upgrade version or upgrade it, but be careful may be incompatible with other yolov10 installed.
 Perhaps choose a new environment.

 To upgrade yolov10:

+For that you must have an upgraded version of ultralytics and the proper version of lap:

+inside conda in the scripts directory of the user environment

+python pip-script.py install --no-cache-dir "lapx>=0.5.2"

+upgrade ultralytics

+python pip-script.py install --upgrade ultralytics

 Install yolov10, if not installed yet, following the instructions given at: